halwax/halwax.github.io/about.md

 ### Java Script

 In the last couple of years I'm getting more and more attracted by the growing JavaScript ecosystem.
-Specifically frameworks like Vue, React and Angular together with platforms like NodeJs and Chromium provide new sophisticated and efficient ways to develop software.
+Specifically frameworks like Vue, React and Angular combined with platforms like NodeJs and Chromium provide new sophisticated and efficient ways to develop software.